fanoush/ds-d6/espruino/DFU/Magic3/README.md

 There are also two smartwatches with almost identical internals
 - Kospet Rock (also named C16) - plastic rugged outdoor look with two buttons
-- QY03 (also named P16) - single button in aple watch like design
+- QY03 (also named P16) - single button in apple watch like design

 #### Steps to update new Magic3 watch to Espruino and install Nordic DFU bootloader: